 Q29.
 What is the range of CIBIL Score?

 CIBIL score ranges from 300 to 900 with a score closer to 900 being considered to be more suitable than a score closer to 300.

 Q30.
 Can I get a correction done in my CIBIL report?

-In case you find an error in your CIBIL report, you can raise a dispute by filling out and submitting the applicable form on the CIBIL website.
-While there are no charges for submitting the change request, you may be required to provide supporting documents in order to get your correction request approved.
+In case you find an error in your CIBIL report, you can raise a dispute with CIBIL.
+While CIBIL does not levy any charges for this service, you may be required to provide supporting documents in order to get your correction request approved.